bitcoinwspectrum/bitcoinwspectrum/README.md

 http://217.163.23.222:3000

-TO ADD THE WALLET EXPLORER ADD
+TO ADD THE BWS 2.0 WALLET BLOCK EXPLORER

-txindex=1

-to the bws.conf file
+add txindex=1 to the bws.conf file